Productivity for the Depressed

-Back out of commitments as soon as you realise that you no longer have energy for them, even if you value them and even if you people are counting on you.
+Back out of commitments as soon as you realize that you no longer have energy for them, even if you value them and even if people are counting on you.
 Do so humbly and apologetically.
 Feel the shame, then let it go.

 Look for any opportunity to build more slack into your life: money slack, time slack or energy slack.